 Love using WeDo 2.0?
 Learn more about our next generation product, LEGO® Education SPIKE™ Essential.

 Discover how to use the Tilt Sensor to help Milo send a message to the base.

-• For information regarding general preparation, please see the “Classroom Management” chapter.
+• Read the general preparation in the “Classroom Management” chapter.

-• Read through this project so you have a good idea of what to do.
+• Read about the project so you have a good idea of what to do.

-• Determine the end result of this project: Everyone should have a chance to build,
+• Determine the end result of this project: the parameters to present and produce the document.

-• Make sure that timing allows for expectations to be met.
+• Make sure timing allows for expectations to be met.